Frequently Asked Questions#

 A: Any splicing quantification tools that return the chromosome, DNA strand, and start and stop regions of a given splice event can use PTM-POSE.
 We have tested this approach predominantly using short-read RNA sequencing analysis from tools like MATS, MAJIQ, and SpliceSeq tools, but PTM-POSE does not require any special dataset.

-Q: Are specific quantification values required for use with PTM-POSE
+Q: Are specific quantification values required for use with PTM-POSE?

 A: No, quantification, such as a delta PSI between two experimental groups is not needed for PTM-POSE.
 However, it can be useful to include this information and indicate using the dPSI_col parameter when running PTM-POSE, as this provides more flexibilty for downstream analysis.